 Step 4: Audit social proof and public evidence

-Social proof is not just testimonials on your homepage.
+Social proof extends beyond testimonials on your homepage.

 Check:

-The goal is not to be everywhere.
-That creates noise.
+The goal isn't to be everywhere—that just creates noise.

 The goal is to make sure your claims have support somewhere outside the hero section.